 Shweta has tailored her approach, incorporating the philosophical yogic framework with evidence-based techniques, to support mothers in recognising and celebrating their life transitions and to acknowledge and prepare for the changes that come alongside.

 In addition to encouraging a state of relaxation and stability, this approach asks mothers to ask direct questions about their thoughts and feelings and helps mothers to look objectively at inevitable changes in their body, identity and social role, in order to actively embrace this change and reduce the risk of perinatal mental health problems.

 The 3-day course combines lecture, group and individual activities with experiential yoga and mindfulness practice, reflection, enquiry, and discussion.
 Shweta’s programme is designed to aid practitioners in understanding the normal changes occurring in the perinatal period, their importance and impact on mental health, and how to help optimise mental health and wellbeing during this transition.

 There will be discussion concerning the influence of identity and expectations in motherhood and how this may impact emotional wellbeing.
 Additional information will be given about the 3-component model of Yoga Therapy in perinatal mental health, as well as guidance for working with sensitivity and with mothers who have experience of miscarriage, still birth, or traumatic labour.

-Shweta Panchal is an accredited Yoga Therapist, an Active Birth Pregnancy Yoga Teacher, an Ambassador for the Pre- and Postnatal Depression and Anxiety charity PANDAS, and a Supervisor and Lecturer here at Minded.
+Shweta Panchal is an accredited Yoga Therapist, an Active Birth Pregnancy Yoga Teacher, an Ambassador for the Pre- and Postnatal Depression and Anxiety charity PANDAS, and a Supervisor and Lecturer here at The Minded Institute.

 The Yoga Therapy for Perinatal Mental Health course will run over 3 days from 9th to 11th November 2018 in Central London.
 Spaces will fill fast, so please book early to avoid disappointment.